 (C) include the last day of the period, but if the last day is a Saturday, Sunday or legal holiday, the period continues to run until the end of the next day that is not a Saturday, Sunday or legal holiday.

-(2) When the period is stated in hours:
+(2) Period stated in hours.
+When the period is stated in hours:

 (A) Begin counting immediately on the occurrence of the event that triggers the period;